sportiduino/sportiduino/README.md

 The main components of the station are the Atmega328P microcontroller and the MFRC522 module, which operates at a frequency of 13.56MHz.
 Clock DS3231SN.
 Powered by 3 AA batteries through the MCP1700T-33 stabilizer
 The capacity of the kit of three alkaline AA batteries should be enough for a year of active use.

-The box is available Gainta g1020bf with flanges.
+The box is Gainta g1020bf with flanges.
 Sealing is carried out through the use of sealant.

 Totally, the initial components for one base station and the consumables cost about 10$.
 The manual for assembly is on the wiki.